In major shift, U.S. now exports more oil than it ships in

 The weekly figures are subject to wide fluctuations, however, so the sudden shift may be a temporary occurrence.
 Andrew Lipow, president of Lipow Oil Associates in Houston, said he was not surprised this happened in the winter, a seasonally slow period for domestic gasoline demand.

-U.S. oil prices were lower on the session, due to concern that planned OPEC production cuts will be smaller than originally anticipated.
+U.S. oil prices ended Thursday lower, due to concern that planned OPEC production cuts will be smaller than originally anticipated.
+U.S. crude futures lost 2.7 percent on the day, while Brent crude dropped by 2.4 percent.

 Reporting by David Gaffen; additional reporting by Scott DiSavino; editing by Marguerita Choy